Aberdeen Asset Management's Zero to Hero Content Journey

-The programme is underpinned with a Legal and Compliance framework to ensure content - and distribution of that content - is done in a way that reduces the risk profile to the business, and allows for scale as more volume gets published through the programme.
+The programme is underpinned by a Legal and Compliance framework to ensure content – and distribution of that content – is done in a way that reduces the risk profile to the business, and allows for scale as more volume gets published through the programme.

 The editorial content itself is crafted to mobile and social consumption in a short form magazine style, using pull quotes, summary and introduction texts, metadata tags, social media share buttons and other elements that make the articles more enjoyable and easier to read.